 - BHRS will utilize San Francisco's a) auditing and compliance review guidelines imposed by San Francisco County.
 It is understood that the requirements meet DMC-ODS minimum standards.
-BHRS will not conduct additional compliance reviews, unless a client files a grievance against the and requires further program documentation to resolve grievance. - b) BHRS will conduct an annual site visit.
+BHRS will not conduct additional compliance reviews, unless a client files a grievance against the program and requires documentation to resolve grievance. - b) BHRS will conduct an annual site visit.